 Q: I am unable to appear for my arraignment on the date that I was given.
 Can I reschedule it?

 A: Ultimately, it is up to the Judge to grant requests for continuances on a hearing.
-However, the Judge generally only grants those requests that involve medical emergencies.
-Such requests, must be done in writing and should be mailed or faxed to the Judge’s attention.
+Such requests must be done in writing and should be mailed, faxed or emailed to the Judge’s attention.

 Q: I wasn’t able to complete my sentencing requirements by the deadline.
 Am I in trouble?

 The Judge does allow his clerks to give one time extensions on specific sentencing requirements.
-If a clerk is unable to give you an extension on a certain sentencing requirement, you may request a Status Hearing to discuss the matter with the Judge.
+If a clerk is unable to give you an extension on a certain sentencing requirement, you may request a Status Hearing or submit a written request to discuss the matter with the Judge.
 Ignoring the deadlines will ultimately result in the issuance of a Bench Warrant for your arrest.
-The very best thing you can do is stay in contact with the court.
+The very best thing you can do is stay in contact with the Court.

 Q: What is an Arraignment?

 At the arraignment, the defendant is informed of the charges against him and he/she is asked to enter a plea.
 The plea may be one of not guilty, guilty, or no contest.
 If the defendant enters a plea of guilty or no contest (nolo contendere), the judge may, in most circumstances, impose sentence immediately.
-If the defendant enters a plea of not guilty, the matter is set for trial within 60 days of the arraignment date.
+If the defendant enters a plea of not guilty, the matter is set for pretrial within 30 days or for trial within 60 days of the arraignment date.

-Prior to entering a plea, the defendant is also informed of his constitutional rights, involving the following:
+Prior to entering a plea, the defendant is also informed of his/her constitutional rights.

 Q: What is the difference between pleas of not guilty, guilty, and nolo contendere (no contest)?